 Constipation can be acute or chronic.
 Occasional acute constipation in dogs is nothing to be worried about and treatment can be as easy as adding fiber to their diets.

-Chronic constipation is another story - it may indicate an underlying problem or disease causing the constipation.
+Chronic constipation is another story.
+It may indicate an underlying problem or disease causing the constipation.

-Prolonged constipation in dogs can also result in "megacolon".
+Prolonged constipation in dogs can result in "megacolon".
 It is a condition in which waste is remaining in the colon, stretching and expanding the colon to the point where it becomes abnormally enlarged so that it cannot function properly.

 As you can imagine, megacolon causes toxins in the waste to go back into the body.
 This can lead to a host of health problems, such as appetite loss, bloating, and abdominal discomfort.